ibm-cloud-docs/codeengine/app-tutorial.md

 4. Call the application again to scale from zero.

-5. Run the `application get` command again and notice that the value for `Running instances` scaled from zero.
+5. Run the `application get` command again and notice that the value for `Running instances` scaled from zero and information about the instance is displayed.

     ```
     ibmcloud ce application get -n myapp